State and Federal Agencies

 Ensuring Fishing and Boating Opportunities in America

-Excise taxes paid on sport fishing gear and motorboat fuel are the catalyst for conservation conducted by state fish and wildlife agencies, building a strong industry and a brighter future for angling in America.
+Federal excise taxes paid on sport fishing gear and motorboat fuel are the catalyst for conservation conducted by state fish and wildlife agencies, building a strong industry and a brighter future for angling in America.

 "When we try to pick out anything by itself, we find it hitched to everything else in the Universe."